Logo

 Kernel-mode drivers can be divided into the following types:

-Non plug- and play drivers.
-These drivers enhance user application functionality and provide access to kernel-mode features that are unavailable via standard API calls.
-These drivers donโ€™t work with physical devices.
+• Non PNP device drivers enhance user application functionality and provide access to kernel-mode features that are unavailable via standard API calls.
+These drivers don’t work with physical devices.

 There is a driver development model called the Windows Driver Model (WDM) as well as a Windows Driver Framework (WDF), which consists of the Kernel-Mode Driver Framework (KMDF) and User-Mode Driver Framework (UMDF).
 Both the WDM and WDF simplify the process of making driver code compatible across Windows versions.

-Within the WDM are the following driver types:
+The WDM includes the following driver types:

 • Bus drivers.
 These drivers support a specific PCI, SCSI, USB, or other port, controlling the connection of new devices to the bus.